Geocodio/docs/source/index.html.md

 }
 ...
 ```
-This will append various census-designated codes to your address.
-Here is a description of each field.
+This will append various Census-designated codes to your address:

 Field        | Description
 ------------ | -----------------------------------------------------------